restic/restic/doc/040_backup.rst

 Sometimes, it can be useful to directly save the output of a program, for example, ``mysqldump`` so that the SQL can later be restored.
-Restic supports this mode of operation; just supply the option ``--stdin-from-command`` when using the ``backup`` action, and write the command in place of the files/directories:
+Restic supports this mode of operation; just supply the option ``--stdin-from-command`` when using the ``backup`` action, and write the command in place of the files/directories.
+To prevent restic from interpreting the arguments for the commmand, make sure to add ``--`` before the command starts:

 .. code-block:: console

-    $ restic -r /srv/restic-repo backup --stdin-from-command mysqldump [...]
+    $ restic -r /srv/restic-repo backup --stdin-from-command -- mysqldump --host example mydb [...]

 This command creates a new snapshot based on the standard output of ``mysqldump``.
 By default, the command's standard output is saved in a file named ``stdin``.